ucsb-cs184-f24/team04-GOLDTracker/team/sprint02/lec08.md

 ## **Xinyao Song:**
 #### **I DID:**
-- Had firebase project set up, and did a simple goole login page.
+- Finished HW2 with email authetication
+- Added a storage file in the firebase

 #### *I Will DO:*
-- Firebase andriod setup
+- create the UI for the application home scroll

 #### *Blockers:*
 - N/A